-EDU 510 Development of the Composition Process
+EDU 510 The Writing Process

-This course in language arts emphasizes the development of writing proficiencies through a process approach.
-Writing growth and its relationship to reading and oral language development is examined.
+This course emphasizes the development of writing proficiencies through a process approach.
+Writing growth and its relationship to reading and oral language development are examined.
 A thorough study of current research and theory relating to the composition process leads to the development of instructional programs that will foster students' growth as writers.
 Students gain experience with the writing process through participation in an ongoing, in-class writing workshop.
-Appropriate for elementary teachers; most secondary teachers can be accommodated.
+Appropriate for elementary and middle level teachers; secondary teachers can be accommodated.
 Cr 3.